 The sculpture itself was used as a mechanism to engage with the younger members of community and encourage and promote their own personal creativity.
-Takayama did not want to ‘use’ children to make her work, she as an artist felt strongly about her own authorship of the work, but she believed that DOG had the power to inspire.
-As a result she created a workshop concept for delivery into primary schools which taught the children how to make three dimensional models.
+Takayama did not want to ‘use’ children to make her work, she as an artist, felt strongly about her own authorship of the work, but she believed DOG had the power to inspire.
+As a result, she created a workshop concept for delivery into primary schools, which taught the children how to make three-dimensional models.

-“The children thoroughly enjoyed working with you to create their animals and were incredibly engaged throughout the whole experience.”
+“The children thoroughly enjoyed working with you to create their animals and were incredibly engaged throughout the entire experience.”
 Comment by UK School Teacher.

 At the end of the workshops the children were asked to write a message of hope for the future.
 All of the Year 4 pupils from the 19 primary schools involved completed their messages.